pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/dispatch/task.rst

 -----------------

 Some asynchronous tasks may be cancelled by the user before they complete.
-A task must be in the *waiting* or *running* states in order to be cancelled and must have support for the cancel.
+A task must be in the *waiting* or *running* states in order to be cancelled.

 | :method:`delete`
 | :path:`/v2/tasks/<task_id>/`